MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Why should we hire you?

-- You should hire me because I am _results-driven_ and someone who will always put the needs of his team first
+You should hire me because my skills, qualities and knowledge are a great match for the job description.
-- You should hire me because I am a _swift learner_, I can absorb lots of information, and I will carry out tasks outside of my job description to help the company when needed
+You should hire me because I am swift learner, and because I understand how important collaborative working and high standards are in this position.
-- You should also hire me because I am the type of employee who takes _ownership of difficult challenges & problems_ instead of passing them on to my manager to deal with
+You should also hire me because I am results-driven, and not afraid to take difficult challenges and problems.
-- Finally, you should hire me because I am a _completer-finisher_.
-Someone who can be _relied upon_ to always get things done on time and to the _expected standards_
+you should hire me because I am a completer-finisher.
+Someone who can be relied upon to always get things done on time and to the expected standards.
+Finally, you should hire me because I always embrase change with a positive mindset, and my flexibility and adaptibility mean I am willing to take on duties outside of my job description, resulting in a greater return to the company.

 ## What do you do in your free time?